twlab/HPRCEB/front/src/components/README.md

 # Components Directory

-This directory contains all React components for the HPRC Epigenome Navigator.
+This directory contains all React components for the HPRC Epigenome Browser.

 ## Component Hierarchy